mmianchi/mmianchi.github.io/README.md

 •	Backend needs: I will be adding backend features at a later time, using firebase.

-•	Tools / Languages used:	HTML, CSS, JavaScript,jQuery,  Bootstrap, GitHub.
+•	Tools / Languages used:	HTML, CSS, JavaScript,jQuery,  Bootstrap 4 Beta, GitHub.